 The office can handle only emergency telephone calls for students.
 Students have the responsibility of providing to the office a telephone number where parents or guardians can be reached.
-Students may use the pay phone for personal calls.

 Change of Address

 A change of address or a new telephone number should be promptly reported to the office.
 Please complete and sign the form for this purpose.